Webpage adjusted for smaller screen width.

 And there appeared to them tongues as of fire distributing themselves, and they rested on each one of them.
 And they were all filled with the Holy Spirit (v3,4A)

-the disciples began to speak in tongues
+the disciples began to speak in other tongues

 and began to speak with other tongues, as the Spirit was giving them utterance. (v4B)